 This article introduces a new notion of fairness that requires parity in FSR control across various protected groups.
-This aligns with the social and policy goals in various decision-making scenarios such as selecting recidivists or determining risky loan applicants, where the burden of erroneous classifications should be shared equally among different genders and/or races.
+This aligns with the social and policy goals in a range of decision-making scenarios such as selecting recidivists or determining risky loan applicants, where the burden of erroneous classifications should be shared equally among different genders and races.
 However, the development of effective and fair FSR rules is challenging.
 First, controlling the error rate associated with a classifier, such as one built around the GAM procedure, critically depends on the accuracy of the scores.
 However, the assessment of the accuracy/uncertainty of these scores largely remains unknown.
 Second, we wish to provide practitioners with theoretical guarantees on the parity and validity for FSR control, regardless of the algorithm being used, including complex black-box classifiers.
-If we build an algorithm around black-box models then it often becomes intractable to compute thresholds for controlling the FSR over multiple protected groups.

-To address these issues, we develop a data-driven FASI algorithm, which is specifically designed to control both the overall FSR, and the (protected) group-wise FSRs, below a user specified level of risk $\alpha$.
+To address these issues, we develop a data-driven FASI algorithm specifically designed to control the FSRs of protected groups below a user-specified level $\alpha$.
 The right panel of Figure~\ref{cc_intro.plot} illustrates the FSPs of FASI on the recidivism data.
-Now, not only is the overall FSP controlled at 25\%, but so are the individual race FSPs.
-FASI works by converting the confidence scores from a black-box classifier to an $R$-value, which is intuitive, easy to compute, and comparable across different protected groups.
-We then show that selecting all observations with $R$-value no greater than $\alpha$ will result in an FSR of approximately $\alpha$.
-Hence, we can directly use this $R$-value to assign new observations a class label or, for observations with high $R$-values, assign them to the \textit{indecision} class.
+All individual FSPs are controlled at 25\% approximately.
+FASI works by converting the confidence scores from a black-box algorithm to an R-value, which is intuitive, easy to compute, and comparable across different protected groups.
+We then show that selecting all observations with R-value no greater than $\alpha$ will result in an FSR of approximately $\alpha$.
+Hence, we can directly use this R-value to assign new observations a class label or, for observations with high R-values, assign them to the \textit{indecision} class.